dabit3/next.js-cdk-amplify-workshop/README.md

 - Node.js v10.3.0 or later  installed
 - A valid and confirmed AWS account
-- You must provide your credentials and an AWS Region to use AWS CDK, if you have not already done so.
+- You must provide IAM credentials and an AWS Region to use AWS CDK, if you have not already done so.
 If you have the AWS CLI installed, the easiest way to satisfy this requirement is to [install the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) and issue the following command:

 ```sh
 aws configure